 “Beloved, let us love one another, for love is from God, and whoever loves has been born of God and knows God.”
 (1 John 4:7)

-Here are a few ways that the Rosberg’s are able to connect daily:
+F.Y.I.: Here are a few additional ways the Rosberg’s are able to connect daily: